Skip to main content

 (2) Determine eligibility for MBIWD as described in this rule.

-(3) Calculate the premium for MBIWD as identified in paragraph (E) of this rule and recalculate this premium during the individual's annual renewal or whenever the individual reports a decrease in income.
+(3) Calculate the premium for MBIWD as identified in paragraph (E) of this rule and recalculate this premium only during the individual's annual renewal or whenever the individual reports a decrease in income.

 (4) Verify the individual's disability in accordance with paragraph (C)(1)(b) of this rule.